-In June 2019 the second Evidence week in UK Parliament was held.
+In June 2019 the second Evidence week in Westminster was held.

-Evidence Week in the UK Parliament equips MPs with the tools they need to interrogate evidence across a range of policy issues.
+Evidence Week in Westminster equips MPs with the tools they need to interrogate evidence across a range of policy issues.
 Between elections, parliament is fundamental to scrutinising the evidential reasoning of policy.
 Increasingly, this means asking searching questions of new sources of data, as well as considering complex interactions between variables and trade offs.

 In June 2019 more than 100 MPs and peers got involved in Evidence.
 They received 3-minute briefings from researchers at ‘evidence pods’ in Upper Waiting Hall in the House of Commons, on how to handle the evidence on 20 pressing policy issues.

 For more details on the pods read our 2019 brochure.